 Court Records are public, and are accessible by anyone.
 Court Records include a case file that includes a court docket and all documents and filings filed in your case.
 You are able to access your court records via the internet service ‘Public Access to Court Electronic Records’, or at the clerk’s office of the court in the county where the case was filed.

 Every state maintains records of a person’s criminal past.
 These state databases are all linked so you can track criminal convictions from another state.
-You are able to go to county courthouse and inquire, or check the website.
+You are able to go to county courthouse and inquire in person, or you can check the website.
 It is helpful to know the county, and in the event that it was in a different state, you may have to pay a fee for a more intensive search.

-When you look up a person’s crminal records you are able to find out if someone has been arrested, charged, or convicted for the following crimes:
+When you look up a person’s criminal records you are able to find out if someone has been arrested, charged, or convicted for the following crimes:

 - Drug offenses such as possession or trafficking.